 This post comes from Lori Yates, the author of Foxes Love Lemons.
 Lori is adapting the lessons she learned in culinary school for the home kitchen.
 Her tips will help make you a faster, better, and more confident cook.
 Her post today is all about enhancing your meal by warming (or chilling) your plates.

 A friend recently asked me, “No offense, but are you, like, really picky about restaurant food now that you’ve gone to culinary school?”
 I told him that actually, no, I’m pretty easygoing.
 I hardly ever send food back to the kitchen.
 With one exception.
 Hot food has to be served hot, and cold food has to be served cold.
 Bring me a cold bowl of soup or a warm and wilted salad, and I will send it back every single time.

-Neighborhood dive bars get this wrong once in a while, while upscale fine dining restaurants hardly ever misstep in this area.
-The reason is one simple activity that can elevate home cooking into the realm of a restaurant-quality meal.
-To demonstrate, I’m even giving you a peak into my fridge for a second column in a row (what was I thinking?).
+Neighborhood dive bars get this wrong once in a while, but upscale fine dining restaurants hardly ever misstep.
+The reason is simple, and it’s one that can be easily replicated at home.
+Try this trick to elevate your home cooking into the realm of a restaurant-quality meal.

 This maneuver was an absolute requirement when working at the student-run restaurant at my culinary school.
 The trick made every dish that left the kitchen seem like it could be served in a four-star restaurant anywhere in the world.
 One tip?
 Just don’t put your plates in the oven and forget about them.
 This may have happened just a few times at school.
 And when the chefs arrived in the morning and noticed plates that had been “warming” in the oven for the last 18 hours, well, there was yelling.
 Luckily, you won’t have a Certified Master Chef breathing down your neck in your home kitchen.
 Relax and enjoy your hot food being HOT, and cold food being being COLD.